kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### (4) Usable outside Katalon Studio

-The `materialstore` library is a set of Plain Old Java Objects, which has no immediate dependency on the Katalon Studio API.
+The `materialstore` library is a set of plain old Java objects, which has no immediate dependency on the Katalon Studio API.
 It has no dependency on the Selenium WebDriver API either.

 So the `materialstore` library can be used in any Java/Groovy project outside Katalon Studio.
 I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based automated test project for Web UI on Gradle.
 I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based automated test project for Mobile UI on Maven.
 I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based automated test project for Web Services on Ant.